-With so many of the league’s significant free agents scooped up on July 1, the opening day of 2014′s free agency, unattached impact players are suddenly scarce.
-Still, more than a few useful talents are out there and could fill important roles on teams with some salary cap space willing to take a flier.
+With so many of the league’s significant free agents scooped up on July 1, and the bulk of the second tier gradually finding jobs over the summer, unattached impact players are now few and far between.
+Still, a few useful talents are out there as training camps get set to open.
+The following players could fill important roles on teams with salary cap space willing to take a flier.

 Keep it here for a regularly updated look at the latest buzz surrounding the best free agents available.